High blood sugar is one of the biggest hurdles to improving health, getting in shape and performing well.

 A higher intake of carbohydrate increases the potential for hyperglycemia, especially if insulin secretion is lost.

 Fix.
 Dose accordingly.

 Specialist diabetes education courses like DAFNE (Dose Adjustment For Normal Eating) are a great way of managing blood glucose levels in people with Type 1 diabetes.
 The courses empower people with the necessary skills required to calculate the appropriate dose of insulin needed to accommodate the correct amount of carbohydrate found in meals.

 Physical and emotional stress has the ability to increase blood glucose levels in people with all types of diabetes.

 This is common concern for diabetic bodybuilders, powerlifters and athletes who compete.
-The stress of competing can elevate blood glucose levels to the point performance and appearance (In bodybuilding) is impaired.
+The stress of competing can elevate blood glucose levels to the point where performance and appearance (in bodybuilding) is impaired.
 I recall how sensitive I was to mental stress in my competitive bodybuilding days as a diabetic.
 Hyperglycemia was a constant battle on show day.

 Fix.
 Your perception to stress is important.
 Learning to respond instead of react to life’s stress is a good skill to possess, since most of the stress you encounter is self-imposed party tricks.

-On the contrary, if you are under real threat, whether it be a lion or ex-wife, re locate.
+On the contrary, if you are under real threat, whether it be a lion or ex-wife, relocate.